-Out of Reach MN 2018: The growing crisis in workforce housing
+Out of Reach 2018: The growing crisis in workforce housing

 A productive workforce requires safe, stable housing.
 Yet, too many Minnesotans laboring in the most in-demand jobs must pay too much for housing, forcing them to forgo groceries, medicine and other critical daily needs to make ends meet.